kns94/IDE15/ReadMe.md

 The first challenge is known as [Term Frequency and Weighting](http://nlp.stanford.edu/IR-book/html/htmledition/term-frequency-and-weighting-1.html) It's a fairly common concept used while analyzing Natural Language; mainly used to conceptualize how significant a particular word is and if it is not, then to *discard* it - so that we can focus only on **relevant** keywords.
 Here, we assume each line as a document; so we are calculating words common in different documents in a particular data-set.

-Second challenge seems more in the lines to test programming abilities
+Second challenge seems more in the lines to test programming abilities; which is to identify unique words in each line and to calculate median of lines iteratively.

 ###### Problem